 Methods for Resolving Conflicts and Disputes

 Whether you are involved in a family or neighborhood dispute or a lawsuit involving thousands of dollars, these processes should be considered.
-They are often the more appropriate methods of dispute resolution and can result in a fair, just, reasonable answer for both you and the other party.
+They are often the more appropriate methods of dispute resolution and can result in a fair, just, reasonable outcome for both you and the other party involved.
 Settlement and compromise have long been favored in the legal system.
-In fact, most cases that are filed in a court do settle.
-Only five percent of all cases filed go to trial.
-ADR procedures are excellent options for you in dealing with controversy, allowing you to reach resolution earlier and with less expense than traditional litigation.
+In fact, most cases that are filed in a court are settled and never go to trial.
+Only 5% of all cases filed go to trial.
+ADR procedures are excellent options for you in dealing with controversy, allowing you to reach resolution earlier with less expense than traditional litigation and allow you to maintain control of your legal matter.
 In fact, many courts require parties to consider some form of ADR before going to trial.
 The following processes describe ways to resolve disputes.

 Definition: Negotiation is the most basic means of settling differences.
 It is back-and-forth communication between the parties of the conflict with the goal of trying to find a solution.

 The Process: You may negotiate directly with the other person.
 You may hire an attorney to negotiate directly with the other side on your behalf.
 There are no specific procedures to follow – you can determine your own – but it works best if all parties agree to remain calm and not talk at the same time.
 Depending on your situation, you can negotiate in the board room of a big company, in an office or even in your own living room.

 Negotiation allows you to participate directly in decisions that affect you.
 In the most successful negotiations, the needs of both parties are considered.
 A negotiated agreement can become a contract and be enforceable.